GaretJax/pop-analysis-suite/docs/advanced/ppd-reference.rst

 ===============

-The informations transmitted in the POP encoded messages don't include the type of the transmitted values as this is defined at compilation time and known to both involved parties.
+The informations transmitted in the POP encoded messages don't include the type of the transmitted values as these are defined at compilation time and known to both involved parties.

-With the use of python and the need to decode message exchanges between arbitrary peers, information about the transmitted values data-types has to be provided somehow.
+With the use of python and the need to decode message exchanges between arbitrary peers, information about the transmitted values data-types is not available and has to be provided somehow.

 The implemented python based parser for POP messages introduces the concept of a *types registry*.
 Each time a message has to be decoded, the specific types